 Call the police on 999 if you are in immediate danger.

-To report violence from a housemate after the event or if you are experiencing from anyone living with you, you can report them to the police.
+If you wish to report violence from a housemate after the event or if you are experiencing violent behaviour from anyone you live with, you can contact the police here